-The course is classroom based and is assessed through a series of assignments for each unit.
+The course is classroom based and is assessed through a series of assignments, as well as two external examinations in Year 1 and two controlled assessments in Year 2.

 Staying with the college, you could progress on to the HND Applied Computing.

 Previous students have gone on to study a wide range of IT or computing related degrees in university including computer information systems, computer forensics, computer games development and computer science.
 Their choice of university has also been varied, including Swansea, University of South Wales, University of Wales Trinity Saint David and Cardiff University or Cardiff Metropolitan University.